JHarrison89/rails-api-session-auth-template/README.md

 Stateful means session information is stored and referenced by the backend in a DB table or Cache.

 ## How CSRF protection works
-CSRF protection works by placing a CSRF token in the user's browser, which is sent and checked with all subsequent requests.<br>
+CSRF protection works by placing a CSRF token in the user's browser, which is sent to the backend and checked with all subsequent requests.
 Resources cannot be accessed without a CSRF token except for GET resources which are not protected.

-In this app, use the events/index GET resource to collect a token.

-CSRF protection can be disabled by commenting out `protect_from_forgery with: :exception` <br>
+CSRF protection can be enabled/disabled by commenting out `protect_from_forgery with: :exception` <br>
 in `app/controllers/application_controller.rb`

-protect_from_forgery with: :exception - comment out to turn CSRF off for incoming requests # when protect_from_forgery with: :exception on, visit a GET rout first to collect a CSRF token protect_from_forgery with: :exception
+When CSRF is enabled, use the events/index GET resource to collect a token.

 https://medium.com/rubyinside/a-deep-dive-into-csrf-protection-in-rails-19fa0a42c0ef#:~:text=Briefly%2C%20Cross%2DSite%20Request%20Forgery,their%20authenticity%20with%20each%20submission